George W. L. Bickley

 George Washington Lafayette Bickley (July 18, 1823 – August 10, 1867) was the founder of the Knights of the Golden Circle, a Civil War era secret society used to promote the interests of the Southern United States by preparing the way for annexation of a "golden circle" of territories in Mexico, Central America, and the Caribbean which would be included into the United States as southern or slave states.
-Bickley was arrested by the United States government and it was during this time he wrote a letter to Abraham Lincoln expressing his distastes with Lincoln's handling of the government.
+Bickley was arrested by the United States government and it was during this time he wrote a letter to Abraham Lincoln expressing his distaste for Lincoln's handling of the government.

-Biography
+Life and career

 Bickley was born in Russell County, Virginia on July 18, 1823.
 His father died of cholera in 1830 and Bickley ran away from home to live an adventurous life around the country.

 Medicine

 By 1850, Bickley was a practicing physician in Jeffersonville (now Tazewell), Virginia.
 In Jeffersonville, he founded a local historical society and began writing the manuscript for the History of the Settlement and Indian War of Tazewell County, Virginia.

 In 1851, Bickley moved to Cincinnati, Ohio, after being offered to serve as "Professor of Materia Medica, Therapeutics, and Medical Botany" at the Eclectic Medical Institute, an institution teaching a form of alternative medicine known as eclectic medicine.
 Bickley had secured the offer by claiming to have been a graduate in the Class of 1842 of the University of London.
 Bickley stated that he had studied medicine under the renowned English physician John Elliotson, who supposedly had signed his diploma.
 The University of London failed to find Bickley's name in their records for the list of university graduates.
 Furthermore, Elliotson had resigned from the university in 1838, which would falsify Bickley's claim.